crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-python.md

 ```
 {{</expand>}}

-Note that the Function in `functions.yaml` uses the
+The Function in `functions.yaml` uses the
 {{<hover label="development" line="6">}}Development{{</hover>}}
 runtime.
 This tells `crossplane beta render` that your function is running
 locally.
 It connects to your locally running function instead of using Docker to